A Shape-Newton Method for Free-boundary Problems Subject to The Bernoulli Boundary Condition

 \section{Numerical experiments}

+Next we present numerical experiments in 2D.
 We start with a straightforward test case for the Dirichlet boundary condition problem and then focus on the submerged triangle problem.
 The first test case is also a Bernoulli free-boundary problem simplified from the submerged triangle problem, with a Dirichlet condition on both the fixed and free boundary.
 The submerged triangle problem is the problem to which we are mainly interested in applying this shape-Newton scheme.
 We will use the algorithm in Table \ref{de} such that the displacement of the free boundary is updated vertically.